Kentucky Counseling License Requirements

 How to Become a Counselor in Kentucky

 In Kentucky, most professional counselors must be licensed by the state to practice in their specific area of work.
 The licensure process can include degree, experience, and exam requirements.
 Many counseling programs in Kentucky are available to help you meet requirements.
-Though the process for each license type is slightly different, there are some common steps to pursuing counseling licensure in Kentucky.
+Though the process for each license type is slightly different, there are some common steps to pursuing counseling licensure in Kentucky, which are outlined below.
+If you already hold a license in another state and are looking to practice in Kentucky, visit our Counseling License Reciprocity Guide.

 1. Choose which area of counseling to pursue.